hoquesumya/Cobra/README.md

 ## Quick Start

-To test our current implementation, modify calc.tb with your desired source code.
-Then run "make" in the root directory.
+To test our current implementation, modify cobra.🐍 with your desired source code.
+Then run "make" in the src directory.

 ## Language Reference